ryanoglesby08/package-probe/README.md

   Usage: package-probe [options]

   Options:
-    --exclude <repositories>      exclude repositories by these names (comma-separated) --json                        output results as json (default output is a table) --owner <owner>               Github owner/organization to scan (required) --partial-matches             return results for partial matches of the search term
+    --json                        output results as json (default output is a table) --owner <owner>               Github owner/organization to scan (required) --partial-matches             return results for partial matches of the search term